gzodataserver/odataserver/ADVANCED.md

 * docker needs to be installed - I'm using [boot2docker](http://boot2docker.io)

+Installation:

+* Generate a self-signed certificate using `./bin/gencert.sh` or place your own certificate in `server.cer` and the private key in `server.key`

-Build the image: `docker build --rm -t odataserver .`
+* Build the image: `docker build --rm -t odataserver .`

-Create an environment definitions file called `env.list` (copy `env.list.template` and edit).
+* Create an environment definitions file called `env.list` (copy `env.list.template` and edit).

-Make sure a container with rsyslog is running (skip the `--link` part if you don't have this).
+* Make sure a container with rsyslog is running (skip the `--link` part if you don't have this).
 I'm using this container:
 [beservices](https://github.com/gizur/beservices).

-Run the container in on a server (assuming a proxy server used, see below is this isn't the case):
+* Run the container in on a server (assuming a proxy server used, see below is this isn't the case):

     docker run -t -i --env-file=env.list --restart="on-failure:10" \